manuelhenke/ios-calculator-for-web/README.md

 # Example

-Can also take a look at the [demo.html](demo.html) to get an interactive example.
+You can try it at [CodePen](https://codepen.io/manuelhenke/pen/WNXKpbr) or just take a look at the [demo.html](demo.html) included in this project.
 ![Example Image](ios-calc-example.png)